Chrono-Tech/middleware-eth-sidechain/README.md

 | SIDECHAIN_MONGO_URI   | the URI string for mongo connection(sidechain)
 | SIDECHAIN_MONGO_COLLECTION_PREFIX   | the default prefix(sidechain)  for all mongo collections.
 The default value is 'eth'
 | NODERED_MONGO_URI   | the URI string for mongo connection, which holds data collections (for instance, processed block's height).
 In case, it's not specified, then default MONGO_URI connection will be used)
-| NODE_RED_MONGO_COLLECTION_PREFIX   | the collection prefix for node-red collections in mongo (If not specified, then the collections will be created without prefix)
+| NODERED_MONGO_COLLECTION_PREFIX   | the collection prefix for node-red collections in mongo (If not specified, then the collections will be created without prefix)
 | DOMAIN | rest plugin domain
 | REST_PORT   | rest plugin port
 | USE_HTTP_SERVER | use http or https server